marlospomin/htb-scripts/README.md

 # HTB Scripts

-> My personal collection of scripts I have coded for HackTheBox machines.
+> A personal collection of scripts I've coded to pwn boxes from HackTheBox.

 ## Notes